couchbaselabs/node-ottoman/vuepress/guides/model.md

 - `modelKey`: define the key to store the model name into the document.
 The default value is `_type`
 - `maxExpiry`: value used to create a collection for this instance.
 The default value is `300000`.
 - `keyGenerator`: function to generate the key to store documents.
+- `keyGeneratorDelimiter`: string value used to build the document key.
+The default value is `::`

-If you don't provided a `keyGenerator` implementation it will be inherited by `Ottoman` instance options, check this in [Ottoman options](/guides/ottoman.html#ottoman-constructor-options)
+If you don't provided a `keyGenerator` or `keyGeneratorDelimiter` implementation it will be inherited by `Ottoman` instance options, check this in [Ottoman options](/guides/ottoman.html#ottoman-constructor-options)

 ### Model id